-Practical and preventative medicine, along with continuity of care, remain the foundation of Michael’s practice philosophy.
-In 2003, he began an independent, high-touch primary care practice here in Portland.
-This model, similar to GreenField’s, allowed Michael more quality time with his patients to educate as well as provide awareness and support through the sometimes challenging medical decision making process.
+Practical and preventative medicine, along with continuity of care, are the foundation of Michael Chen’s practice philosophy.
+In 2003, he began an independent, high-touch primary care practice in Portland.
+This model, similar to GreenField’s, allowed him more quality time with his patients to educate as well as provide awareness and support through the sometimes challenging medical decision-making process.

 - Family Physician, The Portland Clinic, LLP, Tigard, 2012-18